tommite/pubs-code/prefinf-ejor/README.md

 These are the tests for:

 R. Split, T. Tervonen: Preference inference with general additive value models and holistic pair-wise statements.
-European Journal of Operational Research (to appear), 2013.
+European Journal of Operational Research 232(3):607-612, 2014.
 DOI: 10.1016/j.ejor.2013.07.036.

 System requirements:
 - Python (2.6+)